WinawerLab/vis-mod-course/watson2014/code_blur/README.txt

-smooth a grating given photoreceptor & ganglion cell densities
+blur a grating given photoreceptor & ganglion cell densities

 figures folder has all results